thoughtspot/thoughtspot.github.io/_complex-search/about-moving-formulas.md

     ![]({{ site.baseurl }}/images/moving_average_formula.png "Moving Average Formula")

-4. Name the formula by entering a title in the top field, and then click **Save**.
+4. Name the formula by clicking on its title and typing the new name.
+Click **Save**.

    The formula will appear in the search bar and in the table as its own column.